-Pfandbrief banks have traditionally been major providers of capital for residential and commercial construction.
+Pfandbrief banks traditionally rank among the major providers of capital for residential and commercial construction.
 With a market share of around 40 percent of new residential real estate financing business, they are one of the most important providers of such loans in Germany.

-Development of residential real estate financing in Germany as a whole
+Development of residential real estate financing in Germany 2021

 Development of residential real estate financing by vdp member institutions

-The unabated high demand for condominiums is also reflected in a significant increase in loan commitments, which at EUR 22.5 billion in 2020 were almost 9% higher than the previous year's volume.
+The unabated high demand for condominiums was reflected in an above-average increase in loan commitments, which at EUR 26.6 billion in 2021 were 19% higher than only a year earlier.

 Extensive data material on this subject is available for download in our statistics section.